Tender, juicy, lemony and seasoned with an earthy mediterranean spice blend, these Grilled Lamb Chops are bursting with flavor, and simply delicious.

 - Zest of one lemon

-- 2 teaspoons freshly grated or finely chopped garlic (about 3-4 cloves), or, 1/2 teaspoon Garlic Powder
+- 2 teaspoons garlic freshly grated or finely chopped.
+About 3-4 cloves, or, ½ teaspoon Garlic Powder

-- 1 rack of lamb (typically yields 8 lamb chops), sliced into individual chops
+- 1.5 lb rack of lamb (frenched).
+Typically yields 8 lamb chops, sliced into individual chops

-Grill chops Heat a wide skillet over medium-high heat (takes around 3-4 minutes).
+- Heat a wide skillet over medium-high heat (takes around 3-4 minutes).
+Use a grill pan if you want the grill marks.
 Place the chops in the pan.
 Cook 3 minutes each side for well done chops.
-Reduce to 2 minutes each side for medium rare doneness.
-Use the same time guideline if using an outdoor grill.
+Reduce to 2 minutes each side for medium rare done chops.